-In Establishing a Program, the state sponsor will:
+When establishing a program, the state sponsor will:

-- Adopt the recommended State Sponsor Senior Advisor Program Policy (SeeAppendix A) tailored to the specific needs of the sponsor.
-This includes guidelines for Senior Advisors clearly stating program goals, expectations and the responsibilities of Senior Advisors and the state sponsor. - 2.
-Identify a qualified, skilled and experienced individual or individuals who are eager and committed to participate.
-(See Appendix E) - 3.
+- 1. Adopt the recommended State Sponsor Senior Advisor Program Policy (see Appendix A) tailored to the specific needs of the sponsor.
+This includes guidelines for Senior Advisors clearly stating program goals, expectations, and the responsibilities of Senior Advisors and the state sponsor. - 2.
+Select a qualified, skilled, and experienced individual or individuals who are eager and committed to participate.
+(See Appendix E). - 3.
 Establish a budget for the program.
-Annual expenses can range from \$500 to \$1000 per Senior Advisor depending on the area covered and the activities of the Senior Advisor. - 4.
-Designate one individual who is responsible for coordination and access to the state sponsor board.
-In most states, this is provided by the association secretariat, usually in the state league or a university.
-This is a key ingredient for a successful Senior Advisor program. - 5.
+Annual expenses can range from approximately \$500 to \$2000 per Senior Advisor, depending on the area covered and the activities of the Senior Advisor. - Designate one individual who is responsible for coordination and access to the state sponsor board.
+This is a key component for a successful Senior Advisor program. - 5.
+In most states this is provided by the association secretariat, usually in the state league or a university. - 6.
 Contact ICMA, who in addition to the state sponsor, approves each Senior Advisor.
-Also provide the budget that you have established and which ICMA is asked to match.
+Also provide the budget that you have established and that ICMA is asked to match.
 ICMA will then execute a letter of agreement.
-(See Appendix B) At this time, ICMA will coordinate with you on announcing the new program to your members.
+(See Appendix B).
+At this time, ICMA will coordinate with you on announcing the new program to your members.

-In Maintaining a Program, the state sponsor will:
+When maintaining a program, the state sponsor will:

-- Review and approve Senior Advisor expenses and submit activity and expense reports on at least a quarterly basis to ICMA.
+- Review and approve Senior Advisor expenses and submit to the designated individual at the ICMA offices.
 Reimbursement of expenses will be contingent upon submission of proper documentation.
-State sponsors are urged to reimburse Senior Advisors promptly and bill ICMA for 50 percent of the amount paid.
+State sponsors should reimburse Senior Advisors promptly and bill ICMA for 50 percent of the amount paid.
 ICMA operates on a July 1 - June 30 fiscal year.
-Reminders are sent to state sponsors in May requesting that all reimbursements for that period be submitted by early July. - 2.
-Provide regular communications on state sponsor activities; include Senior Advisors in the statewide list serves. - 3.
-Arrange a periodic meeting or conference call with all Senior Advisors in the state. - 4.
+Reminders are sent to state sponsors each quarter and again in May requesting that all reimbursements for the final quarter be submitted by early July. - 2.
+Review Senior Advisor Activity Reports on at least a quarterly basis to the ICMA Senior Advisor Program coordinator. - Provide regular communications on state sponsor activities; include Senior Advisors in statewide listservs. - 4.
+Arrange a periodic meeting or conference call with all Senior Advisors in the state. - 5.
 Encourage members to take advantage of the Senior Advisor program.
 For example, send congratulatory communications to all newly appointed managers copying the appropriate Senior Advisor.
-Include an explanation of the purpose of the Senior Advisor program and the name, address, email address, and telephone number of his or her Senior Advisor. - 5.
-Notify Senior Advisors of members in crisis and those whose employment has been terminated. - 6.
+Include an explanation of the purpose of the Senior Advisor program and the name, address, email address, and telephone number of his or her Senior Advisor. - 6.
+Notify Senior Advisors of members in crisis and those whose employment has been terminated. - 7.
 Find ways to increase program visibility.
 For example, solicit articles from Senior Advisors for publication in your state newsletter.
-Publishing information about the goals, achievements, and individuals of the Senior Advisor program is the easiest way to gain visibility for the program and broaden support among members.
-Also, recognize Senior

-Advisors on appropriate occasions, such as at a state conference and at board meetings.
+Publishing the names of the Senior Advisors, and information about the goals and achievement of the program is the easiest way to gain visibility and broaden support among members.
+Also, recognize Senior Advisors on appropriate occasions, such as at a state conference and at board meetings.